-- Don't stand by and watch bullying ... try and help. - Don't give bullies any encouragement show that you and your friends disapprove of their behaviour.
+- Don't stand by and watch bullying ... try and help. - Don't give bullies any encouragement show that you and your friends disapprove of their behaviour. - Be sure that you yourself are not upsetting anyone without realising it.
+Be particularly careful about teasing or personal remarks imagine how you might feel if you were at the receiving end.

-- Be sure that you yourself are not upsetting anyone without realising it.
-Be particularly careful about teasing or personal remarks imagine how you might feel if you were at the receiving end. - If you know of serious bullying TELL a teacher or trusted adult.
+- If you know of serious bullying TELL a teacher or trusted adult.
 It is their duty to protect young people.
 Don't be misled into thinking that you are telling tales.
 The victim may be too scared or lonely to stand up for him/herself.
-Keep an eye on younger children in school. - Ask your Tutor if you can have a discussion in class about bullying.
-The video "Sticks and Stones" is in school and is a good introduction to any discussion.
+Keep an eye on younger children in school.
+Ask your Tutor if you can have a discussion in class about bullying.